 Meet Dr. Scheiman

 Dr. Scheiman is board certified in vision therapy as a Fellow in the College of Optometrists in Vision Development (COVD), and is one of only 40 optometrists in the United States that has earned Diplomate status in the American Academy of Optometry (AAO).
 Dr. Scheiman is currently Dean of Research and a Professor of Optometry and at the Pennsylvania College of Optometry at Salus University where he has been a faculty member for over 30 years.
 He teaches course on binocular vision, amblyopia, and vision therapy.
-He has been in private practice in since 1987, specializing in vision therapy and children’s vision disorders.
+He was in private practice since 1987, specializing in vision therapy and children’s vision disorders, and has recently retired from clinical practice, turning over all patient care to Dr. Lynn Trieu.